Updated: 6 days ago

 Why great order management is the key

-The non-linear way we shop today can wreak havoc on older order management systems, particularly those that aren’t integrated with a retailers’ ecommerce platform.
+The non-linear way we shop today can wreak havoc upon older order management systems, particularly those that aren’t integrated with a retailer’s e-commerce platform.
 Why?
-Because it can involve manual workarounds, form submissions, brittle technology integrations, and more.
+Because it can involve manual workaround, form submissions, brittle technology, and more.
 This, in turn, creates the potential for botched returns, missing orders, delays, and, of course, frustrated customers.

-There’s a mind-boggling web of systems that govern orders and inventory — and those systems, thankfully, are getting smarter than ever.
-Using next-generation order management, omni-channel retail leaders are able to integrate order capture and fulfillment between physical stores and online.
-The best ones are integrated directly into ecommerce systems.
+There is a mind-boggling web of systems that govern orders and inventory, and those systems, thankfully, are getting smarter than ever.
+Using next-generation order management, omni-channel retail leaders are able to integrate the order capture and fulfilment of online stores with that of physical ones.
+The best processes are even able to integrate them directly into ecommerce systems.

 In addition to BOPIS, here are two other ways that integrated order management enables the next stage of omni-channel retail:

 Retailers are constantly under pressure to hold down shipping costs.
 At the same time, customers also want their orders as quickly as possible from stores close to them.
-Order management systems can help solve both, by empowering merchants to activate all inventory in stores and warehouses to be sold online and prioritize shipping across short distances to save on costs.
+Order management systems can help solve both, by allowing all inventory in stores and warehouses to be sold online, while prioritizing shipping across short distances to save on costs.

 Retailers can turn returners into shoppers

-With billions in merchandise returned each year, returns continue to be the bane of retailers’ existence.
-Still, retailers have to ensure seamless returns whether the item is returned to a store or online using self-service tools.
-Order management is the single source of truth for all this inventory movement and can help retailers accept returns, initiate exchanges.
-With tight integration into ecommerce, order management connects shoppers to their order history and allows for easy exchanges and returns.
+With billions in merchandise returned each year, having goods returned continues to be the bane of retailers’ existence.
+Still, retailers have to ensure seamless returns whether the customers send items back to a store or, through self-service tools, directly to the warehouse.
+Order management is the single source which retailers can use to track all this inventory movement, helping them accept returns and initiate exchanges.
+With tight integration into ecommerce, order management connects shoppers to their order history for a better experience in an otherwise difficult setting.